HeranGa0/Signals-and-Slots-in-100-lines-Cpp-code/README.md

 #### important to know
 a.
-  This project is just at the very begining of development, for why it is lack of most comments, references and testing.
+  This project is just at the very beginning of development, for why it is lack of most comments, references and testing.
-  However, I plan to do the complimentariness during this Thanksgiving break. b.
+  However, I plan to do the complementariness during this Thanksgiving break. b.
   This program is based on cocos2d-x-2.2.6